TaygaHoshi/tt-project/README.md

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
 See [LICENCE.md](LICENCE.md) for full text of the licence.

-Stargazer Chronicles consists of assets in the form of gameplay rules, art, music, books, e-books and more.
+Tayga's Tabletop Project consists of assets in the form of gameplay rules, art, music, books, e-books and more.
 Assets may or may not be in this repository.
 Unless explicitly told, all assets share this licence.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]